-- One Level 2, Electric Vehicle charging station would be installed within Fresno County. - Caltrans Standard Specification 14.9.02 Air Pollution Control shall be followed by the contractor.
+- One Level 2, Electric Vehicle charging station would be installed within Fresno County. - The project would include the installation of a sidewalk and vegetative barrier on the east side of South Cherry Avenue, from Central Avenue to Orange Center Elementary School.
+See Appendix J. - Caltrans Standard Specification 14.9.02 Air Pollution Control shall be followed by the contractor.
 The specification requires contractors to comply with all air pollution control rules, regulations, ordinances, and statutes.
 Measures that reduce construction vehicle emissions also help reduce greenhouse gas emissions. - The project will include the following Complete Street features: sidewalks, crosswalks, signalization, and wider shoulders.
-These features will safely accommodate bicycles, support use of non-motorized modes of travel, and fill gaps in the local Active Transportation Network described in the City of Fresno 2014 Active Transportation Plan.
+These features will safely accommodate bicycles, support use of non-motorized modes of travel, and fill gaps in the local Active Transportation Network described in the City of Fresno 2014 Active Transportation Plan. - Any landscaping removed by the project will be replaced following construction of the project according to specifications described in Section 2.1.5 Visual/Aesthetics of this document.
+Landscaping, including trees and other vegetation, provides shade and absorbs carbon dioxide, a greenhouse gas, from the atmosphere.

-- Any landscaping removed by the project will be replaced following construction of the project according to specifications described in 2.1.5 Visual/Aesthetics section of this document.
-Landscaping including trees and other vegetation provide shade and absorb carbon dioxide, a greenhouse gas, from the atmosphere. - The project will replace and install new Intelligent Transportation System elements.
-These are as follows: update existing traffic signals and install traffic monitoring stations, ramp meters, and closed-circuit televisions.
+- The project will replace and install new Intelligent Transportation System (ITS) elements, as follows: update existing traffic signals and install traffic monitoring stations, ramp meters, and closed-circuit televisions.
 Information from these systems feed back into Caltrans' QuickMap mobile web-based travel alert system.
-QuickMap provides travelers with real-time road information thereby giving them opportunities to make informed decisions to improve travel conditions.
-Intelligent Transportation System (ITS) elements improve operational efficiency and reduce congestion-related greenhouse gas emissions. - Idling will be limited to 5 minutes for delivery and dump trucks and other diesel-powered equipment during construction. - The contractor will be responsible for submitting a Solid Waste Disposal and Recycling Report per Caltrans Standard Specification 14-10.02 so the recycling efforts can be monitored.
-Reducing construction waste and maximizing the use of recycled materials reduces consumption of raw materials, reduces landfill waste, and encourages cost savings. - Non-Potable water will be used during construction.
-A potential source for the contractor will be the City of Fresno Recycled Water system that is currently being developed.
-There are plans to extend the system to the North Avenue Interchange.
-Alternatively, the contractor may secure non-potable water from another water purveyor such as the Fresno Irrigation District which operates a canal just outside the project limits.
-Additionally, the landscape irrigation system at North Avenue will be designed to use the City of Fresno Recycled Water system.
-If the City's system has not been extended to the North Avenue Interchange at time of construction, then the irrigation system will be connected to potable water with the provision that it can be switched to non-potable water in the future. - Construction equipment and vehicles will be properly tuned and maintained.
+QuickMap provides travelers with real-time road information, thereby giving them opportunities to make informed decisions to improve travel conditions.
+Intelligent Transportation System elements improve operational efficiency and reduce congestion-related greenhouse gas emissions. - Idling will be limited to 5 minutes for delivery and dump trucks and other diesel-powered equipment during construction. - The contractor will be responsible for submitting a Solid Waste Disposal and Recycling Report per Caltrans Standard Specification 14-10.02 so the recycling efforts can be monitored.
+Reducing construction waste and maximizing the use of recycled materials reduce consumption of raw materials, reduces landfill waste, and encourages cost savings. - Non-potable water will be used during construction.
+A potential source for the contractor will be the City of Fresno Recycled Water System that is currently being developed.
+There are plans to extend the system to the North Avenue interchange.
+Alternatively, the contractor may secure nonpotable water from another water purveyor such as the Fresno Irrigation District, which operates a canal just outside the project limits.
+Also, the landscape irrigation system at North Avenue will be designed to use the City of Fresno Recycled Water System.
+If the City's system has not been extended to the North Avenue interchange at the time of construction, then the irrigation system will be connected to potable water with the provision that it can be switched to non-potable water in the future. - Construction equipment and vehicles will be properly tuned and maintained.
 All construction equipment will use low sulfur fuel as required by California Code of Regulations Title 17, Section 93114. - Alternative bridge construction (ABC) will be used where possible to reduce construction windows.
-Use of more precast elements reduces the need for additional falsework, forms, bracing, etc, and reduces the overall duration of construction and greenhouse gas emissions. - Where lighting is required, higher efficiency LED lights will be used.
-Reducing the need for electric lighting by using ultra-reflective sign materials and other alternate lighting reduces energy use and therefore reduces greenhouse gas emissions.

-A construction traffic management plan will be implemented.
+Use of more precast elements reduces the need for additional falsework, forms, bracing, etc. and reduces the overall duration of construction and greenhouse gas emissions. - Where lighting is required, higher efficiency light-emitting diode (LED) lights will be used.
+Reducing the need for electric lighting by using ultra-reflective sign materials and other alternate lighting will reduce energy use and therefore reduces greenhouse gas emissions. - A construction traffic management plan will be implemented.
 Construction traffic will be scheduled and routed to reduce congestion and related air quality impacts caused by idling vehicles along local roads during peak travel times.